MrCNeale/mrcneale.github.io/_posts/2020-04-27-Powershell-to-retreive-Azure-VM-Memory-Size.md

 It seems reasonable to me....However without additional tooling, such as inventory or configuration management software, you can't easily get a list of Azure VMs and their memory sizes that you can manipulate.
 If you just run "get-azvm" then it returns a property of the vm which is a "HardwareProfile".
 This just has a sub property of the VM t-shirt size.
 e.g. Standard_E8_v3
-But unless you have an idetic memory, this doesn't mean much.
+Unless you have an idetic memory, this doesn't mean much.
 Even if you do, it doesn't help powershell to process the data.
 But you can get a list of the details of each t-shirt size, via the prosaicly named get-azvmsize command.
 Instead of telling you the size of a VM, it tells you the size of VMs you can deploy, or resize to, for a particular region/availability-set/vm.

-But now you have the two parts of the puzzle, you just need to knit them together.
+Now you have the two parts of the puzzle, you just need to knit them together.
 First get a list of all your VMs (you could filter if you wanted)
 ```
 $vms=get-azvm